andrew/ultimate-awesome/README.md

 - [awesome-conferences](https://github.com/RichardLitt/awesome-conferences) - :ticket: A list of awesome conferences.
 - [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
 Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [Awesome-LLM-Uncertainty-Reliability-Robustness](https://github.com/jxzhangjhu/Awesome-LLM-Uncertainty-Reliability-Robustness) - Awesome-LLM-Robustness: a curated list of Uncertainty, Reliability and Robustness in Large Language Models.
+- [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.
 - [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.
 - [SmartContracts-audit-checklist](https://github.com/tamjid0x01/SmartContracts-audit-checklist) - A checklist of things to look for when auditing Solidity smart contracts. .
 - [awesome-point-cloud-processing](https://github.com/mmolero/awesome-point-cloud-processing) - A curated list of awesome Point Cloud Processing Resources, Libraries, Software.